caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 | `\U00HHHHHH` | UTF-32 escape sequence |
 | `\xhhhH` | Variable-length UTF-16 escape sequence |

 The `\u` and `\x` sequences differ only in that with the latter leading zeros may be omitted.
-It can however cause confusion and ambiguity if the following character in the string is a valid hex digit; the `\u` and `\U` sequences avoid this.
+If the following character in the string is a valid hex digit which would inadvertently extend an `\x` sequence, the `\u` and `\U` sequences can be used instead.

 Line breaks are not permitted inside regular string literals.

 Verbatim string literals are prefixed with an `@` character.
 In a verbatim string literal, there are no backslash escape sequences, and line breaks are permitted.
 The only escape sequence within a verbatim string literal is `""`, which indicates one `"` character.
 At one time verbatim string literals were much used to write Windows file paths, as they avoided doubling up all the directory-separator backslashes: it is much clearer to write `@"C:\Users\Caitlin\Desktop\Stuff\Repos\Guides\c-sharp-crash-course.md"` than to write `"C:\\Users\\Caitlin\\Desktop\\Stuff\\Repos\\Guides\\c-sharp-crash-course.md"`.
-Nowadays, of course, in the platform-agnostic world you probably shouldn't be hardcoding paths into your code in that way, but there are still occasionally reasons to do it.
+Nowadays, of course, in the platform-agnostic world you probably shouldn't be hardcoding paths into your code in that way.
 Verbatim string literals are converted into regular string literals at compile time, so if you decompile your code or inspect it in the debugger, all the escape sequences will be visible.

 Interpolated strings were introduced in C# 6, and work a bit like strings in Perl or similar languages: they enable you to embed expressions into your string literal that will be interpreted at runtime.
 They are prefixed with the `$` character, and the embedded expressions within the string are surrounded with braces, like this: